14 ways to restart the New Year with a Lunar bang

 Crispy skin chicken with five-spice salt.

 Soba noodles are commonplace in Japanese homes around New Year as the long strands are said to represent longevity.
-For a deluxe dinner, we recommend 's Hamish Ingham’s .
-While enjoying the textured, soulful soup, be sure not to cut your noodles as this is terrible luck!
+For a deluxe dinner, we recommend Hamish Ingham’s .
+While enjoying the textured, soulful soup, be sure not to cut your noodles as this is said to be bad luck!

 Duck and scallop ramen